 After a long day of playing on the beach, you’ll need to sate your appetite.
 Middle Grounds Grill features surf-to-table seafood.
 They also serve fabulous steaks and fine cocktails to cap off a great day on the water.
 If the whole family has come along, Middle Grounds even has a kid’s menu to keep the younger ones happy.

 On the other end of the culinary spectrum, there are some great places on Treasure Island to get breakfast food, snacks, and coffee.
 Tootsie’s Sugar Shop serves up baked goods, ice cream, and other delectable treats that you won’t want to miss out on.
-Coffee Grounds serves up gourmet coffees and delightful breakfast foods for those of us who enjoy a croissant or a bagel with our coffee.

 Of course, Treasure Island is also quite convenient to St. Petersburg, one of Florida’s largest cities.
 St. Pete has a dazzling array of things to do that includes fine restaurants, local coffee shops, boutiques, shopping centers, and more!